UPPMAX/uppmax_intro_cases/docs/intro_online.md

 ## Today

+## Preliminary schedule
+- First time in this manner so timings are preliminary.

+**Schedule**
+- Intro
+- Overview
+- Log in
+- Linux intro
+- Linux basic commands
+- Overview - part 2
+- HPC
+- NAISS and projects
+- Software and tools
+- Using compute nodes
+- Working on UPPMAX
+- Courses and workshops
+- NAISS-SENS and Bianca
+- Summary

 ### The New documentation

 - New look later in spring for the official UPPMAX webpage, now at www.uppmax.uu.se